AlgoTradingHub/theplatform-book/source/reference/types/vectors.md

 # Vectors

-Vectors are just sequences of same type values.
+Vectors are just sequences of same type vаlues.
 They consist of typed arrays with such benefits as constant-time indexing and SIMD instructions used for parallel computing.

 The only exception is generic vectors or simply Lists.
 Each item of a list can contain any datatype in AST.